TLDR: a solo play account using Tunnel Goons and The Eternal Caverns of Urk.

 The mad prophets have sentenced me to walk the Eternal Caverns of Urk until I receive a vision from the First God.
 I fear I will not return, and if I do I may be no longer sane.

 [This is a solo play narrative, making use of Nate Treme's Eternal Caverns of Urk zine.
 My character is Kesh the Domite.
 HP 10, Brute 0, Skulker 1, Erudite 2.
 Items: mirror, flask, cloak uneven gray.
-I tried to stay in first person, but probably messed up some.]
+I tried to stay in first person in this narrative, but probably messed up some.]

 Beneath a merciless noon sun I stare into the dark, cool void of the cavern's mouth.
 The rock in this region is chalky, formed into great boulders and plates of rainbow hues.
 Black moss coats the entrance.
 I remind myself that I have been commanded to enter, but my feet are unwilling for the moment.
 I check the meager "gifts" I was given when parting from the prophets, the only things I was allowed to bring: a flask of clear liquid (water?), a small mirror, and the strange cloak of striated gray that they insisted I wear despite the heat.